dc-1108/Data-DaVinci/README.md

 Welcome to the **Data DaVinci**!
 This repository contains code, resources, and materials to guide you through foundational machine learning concepts.
 Each week focuses on a specific machine learning technique or analysis method, building skills for real-world data analysis.

+Lets add deadline to everyweek to maintain good work ethics
 ---

 ## [Week 0](./Week%200/): Introduction and Python Basics